sbt/sbt-bintray/README.md

 # sbt-bintray

-An sbt interface for publishing and resolving [bintray](https://bintray.com) packages.
+An sbt interface for publishing [bintray](https://bintray.com) packages.

 ## install

 ### what you need

+- sbt 0.13.16 or newer
 - an account on [bintray](https://bintray.com) (get one [here](https://bintray.com/signup/index))
 - a desire to build a more diverse Scala library ecosystem